Paris: Several wounded in knife attack near former Charlie Hebdo office | DW | 25.09.2020

-Police say they have arrested one suspect, and found a blade and suspicious package near the scene.
+Police say they have arrested one suspect and found a weapon.
 The attack coincides with the start of a trial for the alleged accomplices in a 2015 attack on the magazine's offices.

-Four people were wounded, two seriously, after a knife attack near the former offices of satirical magazine Charlie Hebdo, French police said on Friday.
-Police cordoned off the area after a suspicious package was spotted.
+At least two people were seriously wounded in a knife attack near the former offices of satirical magazine Charlie Hebdoin Paris on Friday, police said.

 Following the attack, Prime Minister Jean Castex cut short a visit to a suburb north of Paris, and the city's metro closed lines in the area.